Barbados ready to dismiss Queen Elizabeth II as its head of state

 Mason said Barbados is ready to cut the cord with the monarchy and stressed that now is the time to do so.
 “The peril and uncertainty of the times compel us to reinforce our foundation,” she said.

-Activists on the island have staged demonstrations in support of the Black Lives Matter movement, and, earlier this year, Prince Harry and Megan, the Duke and Duchess of Sussex, said Britain should reflect on the wrongs done during its long colonial past.
+Activists on the island have staged demonstrations in support of the Black Lives Matter movement, and, earlier this year, Prince Harry and Meghan, the Duke and Duchess of Sussex, said Britain should reflect on the wrongs done during its long colonial past.

 “When you look across the Commonwealth, there is no way that we can move forward unless we acknowledge the past,” the prince said via video link in July.
 “So many people have done such an incredible job of acknowledging the past and trying to right those wrongs, but I think we all acknowledge there is so much more still to do.”